 Your care team at Arkansas Children’s is experienced in treating hemangiomas, and will work with you to create the best treatment plan for your child.

 Infantile hemangiomas are tumors containing small abnormal blood capillaries that resemble placental tissue.
 They then grow intermittently, and sometimes quite rapidly, throughout the first 10 -12 months of life.
 There is usually no more growth after a year of age, and the hemangioma starts its involutional phase.
 In this phase, the hemangioma can shrink and lighten in color, or it may not appear to do anything.

 Infantile hemangiomas can be classified by the areas they involve.
 Superficial hemangiomas involve skin only.

-Depending on how large the hemangioma has grown, this shrinking is frequently not enough to make the lesion "go away."
+Depending on the size of the hemangioma, this shrinking is frequently not enough to make the lesion "go away."
 A large percentage of hemangiomas will require some form of intervention to correct the deformity caused by the growth of the hemangioma or to correct scarring caused by ulceration.
-For this reason, several treatment options are available to us to help control the growth as much as possible.
+Treatment options include medical therapy with Propranolol, beta-blocker therapy, a topical treatment known as Timolol, laser therapy or surgical removal.

 Congenital hemangiomas are fully formed at birth, and they usually don't grow anymore, but they may or may not involute (shrink).
 There are two types of congenital hemangioma: